 Note: Continue is unavailable until you check Got it.

-To download files from a Cisco-managed S3 bucket to your local directory, enter a command like the following:
+You can use the Amazon command-line interface (CLI) to download files from a Cisco-managed S3 bucket to your local directory.

 aws s3 sync s3://DATAPATH /path/to/local/directory/